Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-If after summing over all fermion species in the fermionic loop we obtain a non-zero contribution coming from this diagram we will have an anomalous Ward identity for $\langle (V-A)(V-A)(V-A)\rangle$.
-When applying Feynman rules to calculate a diagram with one fermionic loop and $N$ vertices coupled to gauge fields we obtain an overall group theoretical factor of the form
+This contributes to the Ward identity for the~$V-A$ current, so if after summing over all fermion species running in the fermionic loop we get a non-zero contribution gauge invariance will be anomalous.
+Applying Feynman rules to calculate a diagram with one fermion loop and~$N$ vertices coupled to external gauge fields, we find that the result is proportional to an overall group theoretical factor of the form

-$T_{L}^{a}$ and $T_{R}^{a}$ are respectively the generators of the representation carried by the left and right-handed fermions and $str$ is the symmetrized trace (symmetrization is needed because of Bose symmetry).
-For non-chiral theories in which left and right-handed fermions transform under the same representation of the gauge group this factor is always zero, and consequently there is no anomaly.
-The problem arises when the theory is chiral (as the real world is) because in this case, unless we have a cancellation when summing over all fermions in the loop, the contribution of the diagram in non-zero.
+Here~$T_{L}^{a}$ and $T_{R}^{a}$ are respectively the generators of the representation carried by the left- and right-handed fermions, and ${\rm str}$ is the symmetrized trace (symmetrization is needed because of Bose symmetry).
+For non-chiral theories in which left and right-handed fermions transform under the same representation of the gauge group this factor is always zero, and consequently there are no anomalies.
+The problem arises when the theory is chiral (as the real world is) because in this case the contribution of the diagram in non-zero, unless we have a cancellation when summing over all fermion species in the loop.